-What is the Bible and who wrote it?
+What is the Bible?
 Some claim the Bible is just an old book written by men with wild imaginations, others say it is the inspired word of God himself.

 What the Bible is will all depend on who you are.
 Are you willing to believe what it says, or will you simply view it as a great self-help book?